cosmos/sdk-tutorials/academy/ibc/gorelayer.md

 $ rly q bal ibc-1
 ```

-NOTE: you will see the stake balances decreased on each chain.
-This is to pay for fees.
-You can change the amount of fees you pay on each chain in the configuration.
+You can see that the stake balances decreased on each chain because of the set fees in the configuration.